mtgpublic/infinitode-dqseq/README.md

 **Currently, the data on GitHub has been updated up to August 20, 2025.**

+The sequence will currently only be provided in Chinese, and internationalization is not being considered for a considerable period.
+Internationalization requires a substantial base of in-depth users of infinitode-dqseq, and currently, the project lacks a foundation of non-native Chinese-speaking users.
+If you are willing to contribute in this regard, feel free to submit suggestions via issues or discuss it in international communities such as the Infinitode Discord.

 ## 📌 Description

 Infinitode is a tower defense game developed by The Rainy Cat.